oasci-courses/pitt-biosc1630-2024f/content/lectures/04/index.md

 ## Group Presentations

-Each group presents their section (5 minutes each) and other groups ask questions after each presentation.
+Each group presents their section and other groups ask questions after each presentation.

 ## Break